Las Vegas, January 2013

 ‘And that Ricky Hatton,’ said the old man, raising his hand to his head.
 ‘That boy’s sure popular over there, ain’t he?
 I couldn’t believe the support he gets in England.
 You guys love him.
 Floyd loves him, too.
 We all do.’

 But then the gym started to fill up.
 Younger, smaller fighters made their way through the door and prepared to wrap their hands.
-One of them, a spindly boy in glasses, wearing yet another Money Team T-shirt, instantly made his presence known by skipping towards the CD player and sorting through a number of homemade CDs sat on a table.
-Each of the discs had song titles, album titles or the name of an artist scribbled haphazardly upon them and the boxer grabbed one, simply labelled A$AP Rocky, then called out to his friend, who by now had entered the second of the two rings and begun shadowboxing.
+One of them, a spindly boy in glasses, wearing yet another Money Team T-shirt, instantly made his presence known by skipping towards the CD player and sorting through a number of homemade CDs scattered on a table.
+Each of the discs had song titles, album titles or the name of an artist scribbled haphazardly upon them and the boxer grabbed one, simply labelled A$AP Rocky, then called out to his friend, who by now had entered the second of the two rings and started shadowboxing.
 ‘Yo,’ he said, ‘you want that new ASAP Rocky joint?’

-His friend nodded his approval and on it went.
-Yet this was not the kind of Rocky most boxing aficionados expect to be name-dropped in a gymnasium.
+This was not the kind of Rocky most boxing aficionados expect to be name-dropped in a gymnasium.
 Rather, in place of “Eye of the Tiger” were a number of abrasive, profanity-ridden rap songs, one of which, “F****n’ Problems”, started up at precisely the moment a six-foot-three, 220-pound heavyweight trudged through the door and straight into the eye-line of Groves, whose face brightened and pace quickened at the mere sight of him.
 Finally, a breakthrough, he thought, and, at the end of the round, he darted over to the corner, took a swig of water from Fitzpatrick and said, ‘I’ve not seen any super-middles yet, but I’ll stick it on that big bastard if none show.’

 Click below to read Part II